 U.S. Supreme Court rulings have held that land use regulations are a legitimate use of a municipality’s police powers.
 However, for a municipality to successfully implement land use regulations, close attention to the details is crucial—from following the MPC’s procedural requirements to ensuring that every regulation serves to advance a valid public purpose.

-The MPC provides local governments with the authority to establish by ordinance a planning agency.
+The MPC gives local governments authority to establish by ordinance a planning agency.
 The governing body may create a planning commission, a planning department, or both; alternatively, it may form a planning committee made up solely of members of the governing body.
 An ordinance that creates both a planning commission and a planning department must specify the respective responsibilities of each.

 A planning commission consists of three to nine members who must be residents of the municipality or county, including a prescribed number of both citizens and government officials.
 A planning commission member cannot serve on the zoning hearing board (which must be created if a municipality has enacted a zoning ordinance).
 The MPC does not provide for alternate members to serve on a planning commission.
 Commission members are appointed by the appointing authority (the mayor, commissioners, supervisors, or council, depending on the local government unit), subject to the approval of the governing body.
 The term of a planning commission member is four years.